 Trout Stocking Program

-Also a great number to utilize is 1-800-366-2661.
+Also, a great number to utilize is 1-800-366-2661.
 This will take you directly to the Georgia DNR fishing resources division.
-Here you will be able to check the river flow in regards to Chattahoochee River CFS, timing of the stocking program, and you can purchase a fishing license.
+Here you will be able to check the river flow in regards to Chattahoochee River CFS, the timing of the stocking program, and you can purchase a fishing license.
 Make sure to have a license on you because the game warden does patrol the Chattahoochee river.
 It always helps, for your peace of mind, to know your purchase contributes to Georgia's natural resources.

 Matching the Hatch (Insects)

 While fly fishing, it is very important to remember that native and stocked trout both key in on the food source that is most prevalent and customary to the water source during certain times of the year.
 This means it is crucial to focus on the aquatic insect life that hatches in certain phases throughout the seasons.
 In general, we'll see blue-winged olive mayfly hatches during the winter months and terrestrials in late summer.

 To clarify this scenario here is a hatch chart defining specific insect hatch times.
 You do not have to be an aquatic insect ecologist to get it right!
 There are thousands of different aquatic insects and many more fly tying patterns to match the insect life.
 This is not to scare you, but to help you to understand that your knowledge and ability to read the water and insects is vital.
 When this is combined with the understanding of specific flies and what matches each particular insect, you cannot go wrong.

 Keep Fly Selection Simple

 To have an incredible fly fishing adventure, keep it simple.
 Once you've identified the insects that are either coming off of the water from the emerging stage into the dun stage then you will select a fly that either is subsurface to appeal to the emergers or a dry fly that represents the dun or spinner fly that is laying its eggs.